Framed versus frameless shower doors.

 Traditional framed shower door.

-An old look that has made a big comeback is black metal framed glass with mullions in the style of steel framed Crittall windows.
+An old look that has made a big comeback is black metal framed glass with mullions in the style of steel framed Grid windows.
 These shower doors often have a gridwork of horizontal and vertical mullions, but there are variations on this.
 For example, some designs have just framing and vertical mullions.
-ABC Glass & Mirror offers the following types of shower enclosures with Crittall style glass:
+ABC Glass & Mirror offers the following types of shower enclosures with Grid style glass:

 • Shower screen